InterCity (British Rail): InterCity brand

 British Rail introduced the Inter-City brand for long haul passenger services in 1966.

 Other brand users

 The InterCity brand has also been adopted by countries in Europe.

 InterCity Company

-With sectorisation of British Rail in 1982 most long haul services became consolidated in the InterCity company which retained the brand.
-InterCity became profitable and one of Britain's top 150 companies, providing city centre to city centre travel across the nation from Aberdeen and Inverness in the north to Poole and Penzance in the south.
+With sectorisation of British Rail in 1982 most long haul services became consolidated in the InterCity division which retained the brand.
+InterCity became profitable and one of Britain's top 150 companies, providing city centre to city centre travel across the UK countries from Aberdeen and Inverness in the north of Scotland to Poole and Penzance in the south of England.